Hamiltonian dynamics of Boolean networks: In-degree and connectivity of the interaction graph

 \begin{itemize} \item If \(u_j = 1\), given that the dynamics have \(2^n-2\) configurations with exactly one preimage and \(v_j = \overline{u_j} = 0\), it follows that \(|T(f_j)| = 2^{n-1} - 1\), which is odd. \item If \(u_j = 0\), it follows that \(|T(f_j)| = 2^{n-1} + 1\), which is also odd. \end{itemize} In both cases, \(T(f_j)\) has odd cardinality, and by \Cref{lemaimpar}, it is concluded that for any Boolean network \(f \in \mathcal{F}(G_\Gamma)\), there exists a vertex \(j \in [n]\) with in-degree \(d^{-}(j) = n\) in \(G(f)\). \end{proof}

 \Cref{prop:prop507} provides a sufficient condition to guarantee the existence of a variable with in-degree \(n\) in \(G(f)\) which is satisfied by Hamiltonian BNs of maximum and intermediate height.
-However, this result does not apply to Hamiltonian cycle, as there exists a counterexample where no variable reaches this degree communicated by Florian Bridoux for $n= 5$ and has the following local activation functions.
+However, this result does not apply to Hamiltonian cycle, as there exists a counterexample\footnote{Courtesy of \textbf{Florian Bridoux} (\textbf{Univ.
+Côte d’Azur, CNRS, I3S UMR 7271, Sophia Antipolis, France}), personal communication, \textbf{2024}.} where no variable reaches this degree for $n= 5$ and has the following local activation functions.

 The proof of \Cref{prop:prop507} allows the identification of variables with in-degree \(n\), using the labels assigned to both the Garden of Eden and the configuration with an odd number of preimages.